In this guide I show how to disassemble a Sony Vaio VGN-FW170J laptop.

 Lift up and remove the hard drive.

-This laptop uses a regular 2.5″ SATA hard drive.
+This laptop uses a regular 2.5″ SATA HDD.

 STEP 4.

-Both memory modules can be accessed though the door on the bottom of the laptop.
+Both memory modules can be accessed on the bottom.

 In order to remove the memory module you’ll have to spread latches located on both sides of the memory slot.